-With the number of tradeable stocks in the market, it is surely a difficult task to learn how to trade these efficiently.
-Of course, when it comes to any kind of investment, we want to make sure we will benefit from it, or we know almost everything about the asset before we start taking cash out of our wallets.
+With the number of tradeable stocks in the market, it is undoubtedly a difficult task to learn how to trade these efficiently.
+Of course, when it comes to any investment, we want to ensure we will benefit from it or know almost everything about the asset before taking cash out of our wallets.

 This is where trading demo accounts come into play.
-In this review, you will read about the 5 best stock trading demo accounts for you to practice on.
-You will get a bit of information on the broker as well as the products they offer.
+In this review, you will read about the 5 best stock trading demo accounts to practice on.
+You will get some information on the broker and the products they offer.

-You will also gain useful information on how to trade stocks, why you should use a demo account, the advantages and disadvantages of a demo account, and tips and tricks on how to trade this specific asset class.
+You will also gain helpful information on how to trade stocks, why you should use a demo account, the advantages and disadvantages, and tips and tricks on how to trade this specific asset class.

-Anyone who is familiar with trading stocks has heard of eToro.
-After all, they have an extensive global reach and now cater to more than 20 million clients from over 100 countries.
-This broker is famous for its award-winning user-friendly trading platform as well as groundbreaking copy trading services.
+Anyone familiar with trading stocks has heard of eToro.
+After all, they have an extensive global reach and cater to more than 20 million clients from over 100 countries.
+This broker is famous for its award-winning, user-friendly trading platform and groundbreaking copy trading services.

 eToro offers stocks that can be sorted by industry or exchange.
 This makes it easier to locate the type of stock you want to practice trading.
 For stocks sorted by industry, your choices are basic materials, conglomerates, consumer goods, financial, healthcare, industrial goods, services, technology, and utilities.

 When sorting by exchange, the available countries are Amsterdam, Brussels, Copenhagen, Frankfurt, Helsinki, Hong Kong, Lisbon, London, Madrid, Milan, NASDAQ, NYSE, Oslo, Paris, Saudi Arabia, Stockholm, and Zurich.
 Stocks of some of the most famous companies can be traded with eToro.
-A couple of examples are Nike, Coca-Cola, Apple, Disney, Tesla, and Microsoft.
+Some examples are Nike, Coca-Cola, Apple, Disney, Tesla, and Microsoft.

-The great thing about eToro’s trading platform is it offers ease of use.
-Not only is it organized and pleasant to look at, but it also features technical analysis and useful trading tools.
-This makes it the perfect environment for newbie traders to train on.
+The great thing about eToro’s trading platform is its ease of use.
+Not only is it organized and pleasant to look at, but it also features technical analysis and helpful trading tools.
+This makes it the perfect environment for newbie traders to train.

-Social trading and copy trading is another key feature of the platform.
-This basically allows newbie traders to get a second opinion from well-seasoned traders using the same platform.
-This also allows beginners to mirror other traders’ strategy to see if it’s ideal for the specific asset they are practicing to trade.
+Social trading and copy trading is other key feature of the platform.
+This allows newbie traders to get a second opinion from well-seasoned traders using the same platform.
+This also allows beginners to mirror other traders’ strategies to see if it’s ideal for the specific asset they are practicing to trade.

-Etoro’s platform supports a number of languages.
-These are Finnish, Vietnamese, Thai, Danish, Romanian, Czech, Swedish, Portuguese, Norwegian, Dutch, Polish, French, Arabic, Simplified and Traditional Chinese, Russian, Italian, Spanish, German, and English.
+Etoro’s platform supports many languages.
+These are Finnish, Vietnamese, Thai, Danish, Romanian, Czech, Swedish, Portuguese, Norwegian, Dutch, Polish, French, Arabic, Simplified, and Traditional Chinese, Russian, Italian, Spanish, German, and English.

-Markets.com was founded in 2008 and has been offering seamless trading and investments in different financial markets around the world ever since.
+Markets.com was founded in 2008 and had been offering seamless trading and investments in different financial markets worldwide.
 With a wide range of assets and trading tools, this broker has won the award of Best Trading Platform 2020 and many more.
 Today, Markets.com is a part of a former TradeTech Group, Finalto Limited.